yduf/yduf.github.io/_posts/2021-10-31-ruby-async.md

 ---
 published: true
 title: Async (Ruby)
-tags: ruby async thread quote
+tags: ruby async thread network quote
 toc: true
 ---
 > Async Ruby adds new concurrency features to the language; you can think of it as "threads with none of the downsides".
 It's been in the making for a couple of years, and with Ruby 3.0, it's finally ready for prime time. - [Bruno Sutic](https://brunosutic.com/blog/async-ruby) / [HN](https://news.ycombinator.com/item?id=29049881)